upperstream/findupic/README.md

 ## Usage

 ```
-findupic <directory>...
+findupic [ -error-log=<logfile> ] <directory>...
 ```

-where _directory_ is the path to the directory to scan for image files.
+where _directory_ is the path to the directory to scan for image files, and _logfile_ is the error log file, which defaults to the standard error stream.

+This program does not stop when it finds an erroneous image file, but writes its file name into the error log file and continues finding duplicates.

+This program returns `1` as an error exit status when it detects any erroneous files, while returns `0` as the success exit status.

 ## Example